Jacobvu84/Jacobvu84/README.md

 Experience in working with agile and waterfall project management methodologies.
 I have a basic understanding of several programming languages but java is one of most familiar languages.

 Most recently, I worked for One Mount group as QC Manager.
-I am responsible for evaluating and training personnel and ensuring that all materials used in the project meet the standards required.
+I am responsible for evaluating and training personnel and ensuring that all materials used in the project meet the required standard.

 <!--
 - 🔭 I’m currently working for **One Mount** - My mission is to help the organization to implement test automation in the right way.